adaltas/node-masson/commons/mariadb/server/install.coffee.md

 Remove test database and access to it?
 [Y/n] y

 Note: Due to a [bug](http://bugs.mysql.com/bug.php?id=46842), `/usr/bin/mysql_secure_installation`
-can only be used when MySQL/MariaDB runs on the default socket (`/var/lib/mysql/mysql.scoket`).
+can only be used when MariaDB runs on the default socket (`/var/lib/mysql/mysql.scoket`).
-To setup secure installation, Ryba does start MySQL/MariaDB  on the default socket when admin user has configured it elsewhere, then it restarts the database server with the chosen params.
+To setup secure installation, Ryba does start MariaDB  on the default socket when admin user has configured it elsewhere, then it restarts the database server with the chosen params.
 Other action could be used to change the root password, but `/usr/bin/mysql_secure_installation` program is to the one to be used for production envrionment.
-The bug is fixed after version 5.7 of MySQL/MariaDB.
+The bug is fixed after version 5.7 of MariaDB.

       @call
         header: 'Secure Installation'